This content has been machine translated dynamically.

 Video codec for compression

-Thinwire is the display-remoting technology used in the macOS VDA.
+Thinwire is the display-remoting technology used in the Citrix VDA for macOS.

 The technology allows graphics generated on one machine to be transmitted, typically across a network, to another machine for display.